chiropterascout/blog/about.md

 permalink: /about/
 ---

-hi, I’m a software developer with a fine arts degree.
+hi, my name is Imogen Fulton, and I’m a software developer with a fine arts degree.
 I currently work for [@ACMILabs](https://github.com/acmilabs).